peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A 64-bit signed integer.
+* This number's value, truncated to a 64-bit signed integer.

 **Throws:**